 Step 4: Create a Workflow for Command Task in Informatica

-After we finish creating the Mapping, we have to create the workflow for it.
+After we finish creating the Informatica Command Task Mapping, we have to create the workflow for it.
 PowerCenter Workflow manager provides two approaches to create a workflow.

 In this Informatica Command Task example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.

-This will open Create Workflow window as shown below.
+It will open the Create Workflow window.
 Please provide the unique name (wf_CommandEx) and leave the default settings.